Intestacy

 How to Ensure a Step-Sibling or Half-Sibling Gets Equal Inheritance Rights in Texas?

 Many people have close relations with their step-siblings and half-siblings.
 In some cases, the relationship is stronger than with a full sibling.
-If that is your situation and you want to ensure that your half-sibling receives equal inheritance rights, you need a Will.
+If that is your situation and you want to ensure that your half-sibling receives equal inheritance rights, you need a Will or Trust.

 About Rania